Traveling with a group of friends or on your own can be a very rewarding and enjoyable experience.

 - Try to seem purposeful when you move about.
 Even if you are lost, act as if you know where you are going.
 When possible, ask directions only from individuals in authority.

 Anderson University requires that all participants in all off-campus programs have comprehensive health and accident insurance.
-For international Tri-S travelers, an International Student Identification Card (ISIC) Premium coverage will be included in the cost of the trip.
+For international Tri-S travelers, an iNext International Insurance Policy will be included in the cost of the trip.
 This coverage includes repatriation of remains and medical evacuation, as well as other benefits.
 For domestic Tri-S travelers, if you currently do not have health insurance, visit the Tri-S Office for options.
 For study abroad travelers, some study abroad programs offer the required insurance.
-If not, an ISIC card can be purchased to meet the insurance requirements.
+If not, an iNext International policy can be purchased to meet the insurance requirements.

 - See your doctor before you travel to discuss and ask any concerns or vaccination/immunization information.
 To get an idea of what may be required or recommended, visit the Center for Disease Control and Prevention (CDC)